ShaneCurcuru/menotomymatters/_pages/2020draftwarrant.md

 ## Reports To Town Meeting

-While all reports to Town Meeting are provided to the official email list, you may find it easier to see them all in one place.
+While all reports to Town Meeting are provided to the official email list ([see the TMM list archive](https://www.arlingtonma.gov/town-governance/town-meeting/members-email-list)), you may find it easier to see them all in one place.

 - [Finance Committee](https://www.arlingtonma.gov/home/showdocument?id=51585) (49pp) (3-June-2020) and [minor Corrections](https://www.arlingtonma.gov/home/showdocument?id=51744) (1pp)
 - [Community Preservation Act Committee](https://www.arlingtonma.gov/home/showdocument?id=51609) (13pp) (03-June-2020)